 This is the fourth time I installed Windows 8.
 This time, I installed it on my personal notebook instead of a VHD, because Windows 8 is finally ready to market.
 So I started with downloading the enterprise edition from my MSDN subscription.
 Unfortunately, my USB drive died so I had no storage large enough to put the image on and boot from.
 So I started thinking to install it over the network.
 Luckily, I still had my rusty 10 year old 256MB USB drive which perfectly fits a Windows PE image.
 So I also downloaded the Windows 8 ADK to make a Windows PE boot image.

-First install the Windows 8 ADK.
-Then open a command prompt and, key in the following commands to create a image.
+First, install the Windows 8 ADK.
+Then open a command prompt and, key in the following commands to create an image.

 call copype.cmd amd64 c:\winpe_amd64

 The first command makes a directory on your c:\ drive and can be removed afterwards.
 The second command creates all the necessary files for a 64 installation.
 The third command copies the files to your usb drive (in my case F:) and makes it bootable.
 If you need a 32 bit installation, replace

 Then, create a share on a PC in your network and extract the contents of the Windows 8 iso to the network share.
 Make sure you configure the security to allow everyone to access it.
 Also make sure your firewall responds to ping commands, this comes in handy when trying to connect to the share.
 I created a share called Win8.

 Now it is time to boot from the Windows PE image, which in my case is on a small rusty USB drive.

 Make sure your PC is connected to the network with a cable because your wireless is not supported natively on a bare Windows PE image.
 If you really have to do it over wireless, then you’ve to add wireless drivers to your image.
 You can probably find how to do it in the Windows ADK documentation.